GenerateNU/dearly/docs/BACKEND.md

 ### **Payload Validation**

-We can use DrizzleORM for quick and easy payload validation in controller layer using database schema, which automatically throws a **400 Bad Request** error on failure.
-For example:
+We can use DrizzleORM for quick and easy payload validation in controller layer using database schema, which automatically throws a **400 Bad Request** error on failure. **These only work if the request body matches with the database schema.
+Most of the time, we will need to write our own validators with Zod.**

 ```ts
 // database user schema